memgraph/documentation/pages/querying/read-and-modify-data.md

 ### CALL { subquery } IN TRANSACTIONS OF num_rows ROWS

 The `CALL { subquery } IN TRANSACTIONS OF num_rows ROWS` is an additional syntax for periodic execution.
-The `num_rows` literal is the non-negative integer which specifies after how many pulls of the input branch will the query be batched.
+The `num_rows` literal is the positive integer which indicates the input branch batch size, after which the periodic execution will start releasing Delta objects.
 Consider this example:

 ```cypher